Bookbanks Reserves Policy

 • Contingency: to allow time to organise alternative funding should a funder(s) withdraw their funding for any reason;

-• Contingency: to be able to react to an unplanned opportunity;
+• Contingency: to be able to react to an unplanned opportunity, such as an unforeseen external event, for example a global pandemic.;

 • Commitment: to cover increased costs due to future designated expansion plans / new sites; and

-• Closure: for organisational closure or unforeseen external event, for example a global pandemic.
+• Closure: for organisational closure due to financial, legal, reputational or unforeseen circumstances.

 Reserves will be funded with surplus unrestricted operating funds.
 The trustees aim to maintain free reserves in unrestricted funds which equate to the sum of the following amounts:

-• Cash Flow: 1 month of staffing costs
+• Cash Flow: 1 month of staffing and/or consultancy costs

 • Contingency: 10% of all income in the last financial year